pcherrera/pcherrera.github.io/_pages/cv.md

 Certificated Courses
 ======
 * Coursera
-  * Python for Data Science, AI & Development
+  * IBM - Python for Data Science, AI & Development
-  * Data Analysis with Python
+  * IBM - Data Analysis with Python
-  * Data Visualization with Python
+  * IBM - Data Visualization with Python
   * University of Michigan - The Finite Element Method for Problems in Physics